 For more information, see BHF’s FAQs.

 Horizon 2020 is followed by Horizon Europe, which runs until 2027.
-For grants awarded since 2021, Horizon Europe has adopted a Plan S-aligned Open Access policy, details of which can be found in the draft Model Grant Agreement.
+For grants awarded since 2021, Horizon Europe has adopted a Plan S-aligned Open Access policy, details of which can be found in the Model Grant Agreement.
 Please contact the Open Access team with any questions about the policy.

 Please note that the Library doesn't administer any open access funds for Horizon 2020 or Horizon Europe.
 Contact your funder for more information on the practicalities of open access costs.

 Please find information about Horizon 2020 below.
 (This page will be updated throughout 2022.)

 What are the Open Access expectations for Horizon 2020?